Kalibriumnet/kalibrium/README.md

 Kalibrium represents a groundbreaking advancement in the realm of cryptocurrency, aiming to redefine transaction speeds and costs.
 Built upon the PHANTOM protocol—a sophisticated evolution of Nakamoto consensus—Kalibrium introduces near-instantaneous confirmations and unparalleled block times of merely one second.

+Kalibrium is evolving with the upcoming integration of smart contracts and support for Web3 technologies.
+This development is a step towards enhancing the platform's capabilities, allowing for more complex and programmable transactions.
+It's about laying the groundwork for a more interactive and automated blockchain ecosystem, where users can engage with decentralized applications and services directly on the Kalibrium network.
+This update is part of our commitment to advancing blockchain functionality, providing our community with the tools they need to explore new possibilities in a decentralized world.

 ## Requirements